aliyigitbireroglu/flutter-peek-and-pop/peek_and_pop/example/README.md

 Peek & Pop implementation for Flutter based on the iOS functionality of the same name.

+**It is highly recommended to read the documentation and run the example project on a real device to fully understand and inspect the full range of capabilities.**

 [Media](#media) | [Description](#description) | [Installation](#installation) | [How-to-Use](#howtouse)

 <img src="https://img.shields.io/badge/Cosmos%20Software-Love%20Code-red"/>